carloshmarques/HydraLife/README.md

 Clone or fork the repository, using git bash open git bash on  a location of your chosing and type git clone https://github.com/carloshmarques/HydraLife.git and edit readme.md with vscode or any other markdown editor.
 ---

+## Sobre a aplicação

+Para instruções de uso, navegue até [./LifeCicles/About/about.md](LifeCicles/About/about.md) ou use o menu `About` na aplicação.

+---